mundipagg/ecommerce-test-package/README.md

 # Ecommerce test package
-A e-commerce test suite for all Mundipagg e-commerce modules
+An e-commerce test suite for all Mundipagg e-commerce modules

 ## Modules